 k) to have available the cash necessary to settle the transactions generated by the offers to sell and/or offers to buy the Product.
 If the Participant repeatedly fails to have the necessary cash available to settle the transactions, BRM may make the admission of bids to the trading session subject to a collateral structure involving a cash collateral provided to BRM.

-l) to pay in fullwithin 10 days from the date of issuance of the invoice, the value of the payment obligations related to the trading fees on the Market, respectively the fees related to other services offered to the Participant, including manual settlement services in case of unsettled transactions, as well as the bank fees related to the above and penalties for requests for canceling transactions, according to the applicable tariffs published on the BRM website
+l) to pay in full, within 10 days from the date of issuance of the invoice, the value of the payment obligations related to the trading fees on the Market, respectively the fees related to other services offered to the Participant, including manual settlement services in case of unsettled transactions, as well as the bank fees related to the above and penalties for requests for canceling transactions, according to the applicable tariffs published on the BRM website

 m) to provide access to the trading systems only to authorized persons, to represent the Participant through qualified personnel familiar with the trading systems and with the Market Regulations;